strategic giving

 Towards the end of the year, we all begin to think about giving.
 Do you know how to implement a year-round strategic giving strategy?
-Specifically, one that will reward you with tax benefits while allowing you to help make the change you want to see in the world?
-While giving comes in all shapes and sizes, there are three strategic ways you can help make a positive impact in your community and receive a tax benefit for your contribution.
+Specifically, one that will reward you with tax benefits while allowing you to help make the change you want to see in the world.
+While giving comes in all shapes and sizes, there are three strategic ways to help positively impact your community and receive a tax benefit for your contribution.

 Kicking it off with EITC

 There are two distinctive paths to participate in this program, either as a business owner or as an individual.
 As a business owner, you must apply on July 1st.
-The program is so popular that if you delay, you likely will miss out on the $135 million of available tax credits.
-Businesses can receive up to $750,000 in tax credits through the program to offset taxable income.
+The program is so popular that if you delay, you likely will miss out on your share of the available credits — the program has grown significantly since it launched in 2001 and demand routinely exhausts the annual allocation.

 If your business is approved, then you may make your contribution to the organization of your choice.
 Be careful to make your selection from the list of qualified scholarship organizations.
 The donation will not result in a dollar for dollar tax credit.
 Instead, it depends on how long your business elects to participate.
 If you pledge to participate for only one year, your donation will result in a tax credit of 75% of your donation.
 If you pledge to participate for two years, then your donation will result in a tax credit of 90% of your donation.